ManalotoM/Hospital-Readmissions/README.md

 # Data Import and Cleaning
+created tables with defined data types
 The raw dataset was imported into SQL Server, where initial cleaning steps were taken to ensure data quality.
 The steps involved:
 - Identifying null values, "Not Applicable," and "Not Available" entries across key columns.
 - Removing rows with null or unavailable values in critical fields like Denominator and Score.
 - Dropping unnecessary columns, such as Footnote and Telephone_Number.

+In Cleaning.sql, a custom table called MeasureMapping was created to map technical measure IDs to user-friendly names.
+Each measure, such as "Readmission Rate after Hip/Knee Replacement" or "Heart Failure 30-Day Readmission Rate," was given a readable name to improve the clarity of analysis and visualizations.
+Additionally, a MeasureGroup field was added to categorize measures into groups Readmissions, Return Days, and Unplanned Visits.

+# Data Analysis in SQL
+SQL scripts in Analysis.sql were used to perform calculations and aggregations to extract meaningful insights:
+- Summary statistics (min, max, average) for numerical fields.
+- Distribution of hospital performance against the national rate.
+- Identification of top and bottom performing hospitals based on readmission rates.
+- Average readmission rates by year and state.
+- Analysis of readmission rates by specific conditions.